-- 4.31 The Site is located within Buglife's B-Lines network (Buglife, 2024), a national project aimed at establishing and restoring interconnected wildflower-rich habitats across the UK to form an 'insect superhighway'.
-This network is critical for supporting pollinators and other invertebrates by providing them with essential habitat corridors. - 4.32 The planting of native scrub, hedgerow and trees, tussocky and species-rich wildflower grassland will improve opportunities and support a diverse range of invertebrate species, including pollinators.
-Incorporating native wildflower species will be beneficial to insects and ensure habitat connectivity to adjacent habitat and wildlife-rich areas. - 4.33 Installation of log pile hibernacula will be positioned adjacent to boundary features (i.e. hedgerows and scrub) and will provide enhanced sheltering opportunities for invertebrates. - 4.34 Deadwood is an essential habitat for many species, especially invertebrates, bryophytes and fungi.
+- 4.34 The Site is located within Buglife's B-Lines network (Buglife, 2024), a national project aimed at establishing and restoring interconnected wildflower-rich habitats across the UK to form an 'insect superhighway'.
+This network is critical for supporting pollinators and other invertebrates by providing them with essential habitat corridors. - 4.35 The planting of native scrub, hedgerow and trees, tussocky and species-rich wildflower grassland will improve opportunities and support a diverse range of invertebrate species, including pollinators.
+Incorporating native wildflower species will be beneficial to insects and ensure habitat connectivity to adjacent habitat and wildlife-rich areas. - 4.36 Bee bricks are unable to be incorporated into the design of the building due to the architectural design and consideration due to the proposed use as a care home. - 4.37 Installation of log pile hibernacula will be positioned adjacent to boundary features (i.e. hedgerows and scrub) and will provide enhanced sheltering opportunities for invertebrates. - 4.38 Deadwood is an essential habitat for many species, especially invertebrates, bryophytes and fungi.
 Removal of deadwood and 'tidying-up' leads to relatively sterile conditions and takes away an essential habitat.
 Where possible, all future wood from windblown sources, or arising from management operations, will also be left on-site in suitable locations in log piles or as low brash.